-The following is a list of research partners working with the Workshop from 2006 to the present.
+The following is a list of research partners working with the Workshop since 2006.
 For a comprehensive collection of all research produced by our research partners, please see our Reports page.

 Click here for an application to join the Globaloria Research Network.

 DORIS REDFIELDDr.
 Doris Redfield is the President and Chief Executive Officer of Edvantia.
 In addition to having a rich background in the world of research, Dr. Redfield has applied her skills as a psychologist and teacher in the K‐20 arena.
 Her prior experience includes tenure as chief of research, evaluation, and assessment for the Virginia Department of Education.
 She has also served as consultant to the Council of Chief State School Officers; visiting scholar at the National Center for Research on Evaluation, Standards, and Student Testing (CRESST); senior associate at the U.S. Department of Education’s Office of Educational Research and Improvement (OERI); and professor of educational psychology at Western Kentucky University.
 Dr. Redfield is coauthor of Scientifically Based Research: A Guide for Education Publishers and Developers and serves on the Kentucky and West Virginia Technical Advisory Committees for Assessment and Accountability.
 She has presented more than 200 papers and keynote addresses at professional conferences.
 She holds a Ph.D. in educational psychology from the University of Arizona.